fiskaltrust/rollout-doc/getting-started/registration.md

 If the password for logging into the fiskaltrust.Portal is lost or forgotten, you can request a password reset:

 1. Got to the login screen of the fiskaltrust.Portal and click on the link 'If you have forgotten your password please click here'.
-2. Solve the CAPTCHA and enter the email address you used, when you registered your account.
+2. Solve the CAPTCHA and enter the E-mail address you used, when you registered your account.
-3. A confirmation will be shown, that the link for resetting the password has been sent to the entered email address.
+3. A confirmation will be shown, that the link for resetting the password has been sent to the entered E-mail address.
-4. After a few minutes, the email with the link will be delivered to the inbox of this email adress.
-When you click the link in the email, a browser window will open and show the password reset page of the fiskaltrust.Portal.
+4. After a few minutes, the E-mail with the link will be delivered to the inbox of this E-mail adress.
+When you click the link in the E-mail, a browser window will open and show the password reset page of the fiskaltrust.Portal.
-5. Enter the email address of your fiskaltrust account, the new password and confirm it by entering it a second time.
+5. Enter the E-mail address of your fiskaltrust account, the new password and confirm it by entering it a second time.
 After clicking `RESET` the new password will be saved, a confirmation page is shown and you can login into the fiskaltrust.Portal again.